-Steve Macken and his wife Deborah run their own wind farm development business, Lomond Energy, from their home just south of Loch Lomond.
-Given their business interest in renewable energy development, they had a natural and pragmatic desire to develop the property to high energy-effi ciency standards, primarily to control costs and achieve a good return on their investment, but also to reduce their carbon footprint.
+Steve and Deborah Macken run their own wind farm development business, Lomond Energy, from their home just south of Loch Lomond.
+Given their business interest in renewable energy development, they had a natural and pragmatic desire to develop the property to high energy-efficiency standards, primarily to control costs and achieve a good return on their investment, but also to reduce their carbon footprint.

-Steve Macken and his wife Deborah run their own wind farm development business, Lomond Energy, from their home just south of Loch Lomond.
+Steve and Deborah Macken run their own wind farm development business, Lomond Energy, from their home just south of Loch Lomond.
 Although the projects they are involved with are UK wide, much of their activity is centred on Scotland.
 This encouraged them to buy East Cambusmoon Farm, a building in a poor state of repair but with the potential for redevelopment for both home and business use.